Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-According to the 2021 Census, only 6.6% of residents work from home, possibly due to COVID-19 conditions.
-Services average 7 trips daily across all routes, equating to roughly 3 weekly trips per stop.
+On average, there are 1.3 vehicles per dwelling in Cobram, which is below the regional average.
+According to the 2021 Census, a relatively low 6.6% of residents work from home, which may reflect COVID-19 conditions.
+The service frequency averages 7 trips per day across all routes, equating to approximately 3 weekly trips per individual stop.

 Frequently Asked Questions - Transport